 Some posts contain compensated links.
 Please read this disclaimer for more info.

-How To Get From Zadar To Plitvice Lakes In 2021
+How To Get From Zadar To Plitvice Lakes (& Plitvice Lakes To Zadar) In 2021

 Croatia is packed with destinations, cities, towns, and natural wonders that will get even the most seasoned traveler excited.
 If you want to see everything this beautiful country has to offer, you’ll need to know the various transportation options.
 Thankfully, a well-connected road network and loads of options makes this super-easy.

 Zadar is an old city on the Dalmatian Coast, bursting with things to see and do, as well as many historic sites to explore.
 You will find a laid-back, authentic way of life here, which makes for the ideal base to explore the region.

 While in Zadar, it’s a great idea to head out and explore the natural and historic sites in the region.
 Plitvice Lakes National Park, a UNESCO World Heritage Site, should be on top of your list.
 Croatia’s most popular national park is located in the heart of the country and famous for its chain of interconnected lakes, with stunning waterfalls.

 So, how do you get from Zadar to Plitvice Lakes?